1992 Dutch TT: 500cc race report

 Wayne Rainey couldn't complete practice because of his injured wrist and ankle, and team manager Kenny Roberts wouldn't let him ride with pain medication, so Rainey left Assen.

 Mick Doohan crashed during the first qualifying, and suffered a double-fracture of the right leg; complications from the injury would keep him from racing until Brazil.
 Wayne Gardner also crashed and suffered a concussion.
 Randy Mamola, Kevin Schwantz and Niall Mackenzie all crashed pre-race but all took the start.

 Eddie Lawson had been setting fast lap times, and was favoured to win.

 As the light went out, Schwantz managed to jump the rest to catapult himself into the lead, followed by Lawson and Alex Barros; John Kocinski was down the field with a bad start.

 As the pack got away, the top four is as follows on lap one: Schwantz, Lawson, Barros and Chandler.
 Miguel Duhamel was a relatively distant fifth, with Àlex Crivillé closing up to him.
 No overtakes were made, though Lawson tried to pass Schwantz a few times.

-On lap two, Chandler dived to the inside of Barros' Cagiva and overtook him for third at the Bult corner.
+On lap two, Chandler dived to the inside of Barros' Cagiva and overtook him for third at the Built corner.
 Crivillé and Juan Garriga have overtaken Duhamel for fifth and sixth, with the gap now being significant to the top four.

 Lap three and Barros has overtaken Chandler on the outside at the Haarbocht, bringing him back up to third position.
 Chandler then disappeared from the frontrunners between the Ossenbroeken and Strubben cornercomplex.

 With Chandler out of contention by lap three, Garriga moved up to fourth, Crivillé to fifth and Duhamel to sixth place at the start of lap four.
 The top three has not changed by the start of the lap, it being Schwantz, Lawson and Barros.
 Coming up to the Veenslang and Ruskenhoek corners, Lawson tried to pass Schwantz but failed, with the Suzuki rider answering accordingly and maintaining his lead.
 Kocinski has also overtaken Duhamel for sixth, but the cameras did not pick up on it.

 Lap five and no overtakes took place at the front.
 Lawson once again tried to pass at some sections but Schwantz stayed ahead.
 The top six did not change either.

 On lap six, Lawson is still trying to find a way past Schwantz.
 He closes up at the Veenslang but just misses the power to get past.
 He tries once more at the entrance of the Geert Timmer Bocht via the outside, with Schwantz covering his line.